-Summary of changes to the General Regulations and the Zoning Districts:
+Summary of changes to the General Regulations:

-1. Permitted Uses: New language provides improved clarity; prohibiting commercial vehicle repair on residential property, whether it occurs within a building or in a yard; further clarifies the scope of commercial vehicle repair; and clearly states that all types of vehicle and appliance repair cannot be a 'Home Occupation'.

-Additional regulations have been added which would allow the use of land in all zones as a temporary 'laydown site', for short periods of time [up to 60 days], for uses directly related to a public highway construction or a public infrastructure project.
-Also allows land within any zone in the municipality to be used for a Park.
+- 1. Commercial vehicle repair: New language provides improved clarity; prohibiting commercial vehicle repair on residential property, whether it occurs within a building or in a yard; further clarifies the scope of commercial vehicle repair; and clearly states that all types of vehicle and appliance repair cannot be a 'Home Occupation'. - 2.
+Permitted Uses on land: An additional regulation has been added which would allow the use of land in all zones as a temporary 'laydown site', for short periods of time [up to 60 days], for uses directly related to a public highway construction or a public infrastructure project.
+It also allows land within any zone within the municipality to be used for a Park. - 3.
+Home Occupations: An updated regulation is provided which would allow two businesses per dwelling unit instead of the current one.

-A provision allowing one secondary suite on parcels that are at least 530.0 square metres in area and developed solely for single family residential has been moved to this section from the Secondary Suite section.
-By placing the provision in the Permitted Uses section it now clearly applies to all parcels that have multiple family residential zoning and those that have two family residential zoning, which are developed solely for single family residential use.
-Currently the provision only applies to properties with multiple family residential zoning and leaves an uncertainty around properties with two family residential zoning that are being used solely for single family residential use.

-2. Home Occupations: An updated regulation allows two businesses per dwelling unit instead of the current one.
 This change reflects the current employment culture in Canada, where many more people are now private contractors, work from home, often almost exclusively on a computer, with no impact on their neighbours.
 It supports small business.
-The use 'Home Occupation' is added to several residential zones where it was inadvertently omitted in the past.
+The use 'Home Occupation' would also be added to several residential zones where it was inadvertently omitted in the past. - 4.
+Calculation of Floor Area and Floor Area Ratio: This section has been substantially rewritten to fill in the blanks where staff has relied on past interpretation.
+It provides clarity on what portions of buildings and structures are counted when calculating a parcel's floor area ratio.

-- Calculation of Floor Area and Floor Area Ratio: This section has been substantially rewritten to fill in the blanks where staff has relied on past interpretation.
-It provides clarity on what portions of buildings and structures are counted when calculating a building's floor area and a parcel's floor area ratio. - 4.
-Height Calculations: This section has been rewritten to provide greater certainty on how the height of buildings and structures are calculated.
-It also more clearly outlines which features may exceed the maximum heights provided in the zones, and provides limits on the heights of those features. - 5.
+- 5. Height Calculations: This section has been substantially rewritten to provide greater certainty on how the height of buildings and structures are calculated.
+It also more clearly outlines which features may exceed the Zoning Bylaw's prescribed heights, and provides limits on the heights of those features. - 6.
 Siting Exemptions: This section regulates the features of a building that may protrude into required setbacks.
-The rewrite provides greater clarity for large bay windows that have become popular on new buildings, and which sometimes include interior features such as cabinets and countertops that have no floor area.
-There are also added regulations for below ground stairwells and window wells that are an integral part of a building.
+The rewrite provides greater clarity for large bay windows that have become popular on new buildings, and sometimes include interior features such as cabinets and countertops but no floor area.
+There are also added regulations dealing with below ground stairwells and window wells that are an integral part of a building.
 The 0.9 metre exemption is based on BC Building Code requirements for satisfactory egress from a building.

 An additional section has been added which would respond to the increasing number of 'Accessibility Ramps' that are being added to buildings, and the challenge of locating them, while respecting the setbacks.
-The new regulation also makes them exempt from lot coverage calculations.
-This change should help make Esquimalt more accessible, and age friendly.
+This change should make Esquimalt more accessible, and age friendly.

-- 6. Special Siting Requirements (heat pumps): The regulation is being completely removed due to recent advice that a heat pump is an integral part of a building's mechanical system and as such should not be regulated by zoning.
+- 7. Special Siting Requirements (heat pumps): The regulation is being completely removed due to recent advice that a heat pump is an integral part of a building's mechanical system and as such should not be regulated by zoning.
 This change should have the positive result of making Esquimalt a more energy efficient community, and would support a new BC wide 'Oil to Heat Pump Incentive Program' being promoted by the Capital Regional District [CRD].
-New technology has made modern heat pumps far quieter than their predecessors. - 7.
-Fences: The current regulation for fences located on top of a retaining wall has caused considerable confusion over the years and only allows for very short fences on taller retaining walls, which could pose a safety hazard.
-New regulations have been written to allow more clarity for the placement and heights of retaining walls, providing a maximum height for retaining walls [1.2 metres] that would not impact the fence height requirements that exist in the individual zones.
+New technology has made modern heat pumps far quieter than their predecessors. - 8.
+Fences: The current regulation for fences on top of a retaining wall has caused considerable confusion over the years and only allows for very short fences on some taller retaining walls; which could pose a safety hazard.
+New regulations have been written to allow more clarity for retaining walls, providing a maximum height that would not be impacted by the fence height requirements that exist in the individual zones.
 A diagram has been added to assist with interpretation.